Phantom Venom: Classic 1970s Sportsboat Set for Comeback

-Motorboat & Yachting: A classic 1960s speedboat could be making a comeback this year, after a Plymouth firm has reveals plans to build a new Phantom Venom.
+Motorboat (we can provide you competitive and personalised motor boat insurance) & Yachting: A classic 1960s speedboat could be making a comeback this year, after a Plymouth firm has reveals plans to build a new Phantom Venom.

 It all started with the Phantom 16 designed in 1969 by founder Steve Baker designed which drove to victory in the 1971 Class 3 Offshore Powerboat Championship.

-Soon after, the Phantom 16 was made available to buy as a leisure boat, and 28 models were sold in the first year of production line alone.
+Soon after, the Phantom 16 was made available to buy as a leisure boat – (if you need leisure boat insurance, we’ve got you covered) and 28 models were sold in the first year of production line alone.

 The range also went on to spawn an 18ft variant, which was just as effective at winning races and capturing the imaginations of boat owners across the UK.

 One such boater was Iain Johnson in 1980s, who vividly recalls watching Phantoms racing off Salcombe.